-In April, an anonymous evaluation shall be done by each member of a council/committee (including the College Council), using the template.
+In April, an anonymous evaluation shall be done by each member of a council/committee (including the College Council), using a common, approved assessment template.
 Each council/committee will review and discuss the evaluations and develop a summary report to send on to the College Council.
 The information can be used by the council/committee to make small changes to the meetings in order to make them more effective.